Tining123/DemonMarket/README.md

 + When the BasicProperty was set to 500000, the profit goes with players deposit like follow

 ![50w基线](https://raw.githubusercontent.com/Tining123/DemonMarket/master/src/main/img/50wbasic.png)

+### You can also draw some charts like these by using my another tool, the [DemonCalculator](https://github.com/Tining123/DemonCalculator), so that you could decide the basic property setting.

 ## Developing
 + System store [-]